 Arabic girl names are beautiful, meaningful and (generally) easy to pronounce.
 It’s not surprising that they are increasingly popular among parents-to-be from around the globe.
-Whether you’re looking for an Arabic girl name starting with an a or an s, check out my personal selection of modern Arabic names for girls and their meaning.
+Whether you’re looking for a unique Arabic girl name or an all-time favorite, check out my personal selection of modern Arabic names for girls and their meaning.

 Unique Female Arabic Names

-Both Arabic male names as well as Arabic girl names have one thing in common: they have a unique meaning and don’t get outdated as easily as certain Western names.
+Both Arabic boy names as well as Arabic girl names have one thing in common: they have a unique meaning and don’t get outdated as easily as certain Western names.

 Many female Arabic names are derived from meaningful events or other positive feelings or objects.
 Examples include Jamila (meaning beautiful) or Bayan (clarity, strong appearance).

 Some Arabic names are also related to religion, mostly to Islam, the primary religion in most Arabic countries.
 Note, however, that not all Arabs are Muslims.
 That’s why many of the common Arabic girls’ names that you’ll find in countries such as Jordan or Lebanon are popular among Muslims and Christians.

 Whether you’re an Arab, American or other, Arabic female names are a great choice for parents regardless of origin or religion.
 In fact, Arabic names are increasingly popular beyond the Middle East.
 Instead of having another Lara, Ava or Isabella in the class, you will make your baby stand out with an Arabic name.